Videojs Download Button

 ?>

-If the video source is m3u8 or mpd playlist file, server-side language like PHP allows to make use of ffmpeg tool to combine HLS .ts chunk files or HLS/DASH-MPEG fragmented file into mp4 file and offer it to download.
+If the video source is a m3u8 or mpd playlist file, a server-side language like PHP allows you to make use of the ffmpeg tool to combine HLS .ts chunk files into an mp4 file and offer it to download.

-PHP code examples above are for illustrative purposes only.
-User or User's company must adopt it, or write own download function according to his server settings, file storage system, database, etc. PHP is not the only option to prepare download function, though certainly it's the most popular server-side language.
+The PHP code examples above are for illustrative purposes only.
+The User or User's company must adopt it, or write its own download function according to his server settings, file storage system, database, etc. PHP is not the only option to prepare the download function, though it's certainly the most popular server-side language.